malczuuu/telebucket/README.md

 ## Description

-Application reads SenML-like messages (without support for base fields) from RabbitMQ queue and stores it in MongoDB, aggregating records which share name and date of arrival (processing) timestamp.
+Application reads [SenML-like](https://tools.ietf.org/html/rfc8428) messages (without support for base fields) from RabbitMQ queue and stores it in MongoDB, aggregating records which share the same name and date of arrival (processing) timestamp.

 User can publish a message using MQTT and `mosquitto_pub`: